Treatment of Liver Cancer, by Stage

 Clinical trials are now looking at whether patients who have a partial hepatectomy will be helped by getting other treatments in addition to surgery.
 Some studies have found that using chemoembolization or other treatments along with surgery may help some patients live longer.
 Still, not all studies have found this, and more research is needed to know the value (if any) of adding other treatments to surgery.

 Potentially transplantable: If your cancer is at an early stage, but the rest of your liver isn’t healthy, you may be able to be treated with a liver transplant.
 Liver transplant may also be an option if the tumor is in a part of the liver that makes it hard to remove (such as very close to a large blood vessel).
-Candidates for liver transplant can wait a long time for a liver to be available.
+Candidates for liver transplant might have to wait a long time for a liver to become available.
 While they are waiting, they are often given other treatments, such as ablation or embolization, to keep the cancer in check.

 Unresectable liver cancers (some T1 to T4, N0, M0 tumors)

-Unresectable cancers include cancers that haven’t yet spread to lymph nodes or distant sites, but can’t be removed safely by partial hepatectomy because
+Unresectable cancers include cancers that haven’t yet spread to lymph nodes or distant sites, but can’t be removed safely by partial hepatectomy.
+This might be because:

 - The tumor is too large to be removed safely